Artin0123/memory-mcp/README.md

 # Memory MCP

-This repository implements a small MCP server that exposes a `mem_write` tool for recording structured memory entries to a per-project JSON file (`.memory/memory.json`).
+This repository implements a small MCP server that exposes a `mem_save` tool for recording structured memory entries to a per-project JSON file (`.memory/memory.json`).
 The server is intentionally simple: it stores entries provided by the AI and enforces a token-budgeted FIFO eviction policy.

 ## Installation